DAnikeyev/DKey.Algorithms/README.md

 - **Data Manipulation**
    - [x] IOHelper
    - [x] Tokenizer
-   - [x] Random Data Generator (for Lists, strings and Graphs)
+   - [x] Random Data Generator (for lists, strings and graphs)
 - **Others**
    - [x] Binary Search
+   - [x] Problem Solver
    - [x] LINQ Extension

 ## DKey.Codeforces
-DKey.Codeforces contains examples of solutions for [Codeforces Problems](http://codeforces.com/) that can be used as a template for solving and testing problems, not limited to Codeforces.
+DKey.Codeforces contains favorite examples of solutions for [Codeforces Problems](http://codeforces.com/) that can be used as a template for solving and testing problems, not limited to Codeforces.

 **To run a new solution:**
  - Create a new Solver class